DataDog/integrations-extras/isdown/README.md

 ### IsDown

-To connect Datadog to IsDown, you need to generate an API key in Datadog and add it to your IsDown account.
+To connect Datadog to IsDown, you need to generate an [API key][5] in Datadog and add it to your IsDown account.

 1. Use your existing account or create a new one in [IsDown][1].
 2. Log in to your account and go to the Notifications page.